sonictimm/MUGeeksandGadgets.github.io/README.md

 ~~Example:  The "About" page needs a picture for each officer.
 Because it needs this extra content, it gets its own folder to seperate its content from the rest of the website.~~
-Example: The "About" gets its own folder.
+Example: The "About" page gets its own folder.
 All of its contents, if any, are held in its own folder, or shared folder, in the contents folder.

 A page to supplement an officer's description would not need its own